-How it worksClicking on the BOOK NOW links will take you to a form where you can register to access the video of Macario, Departera, or La Muerte Baila for your students.On the registration form, you will indicate whether you are able to pay the recommended price of $5 per person.
+How it worksClicking on the BOOK NOW links will take you to a form where you can register to access the video of Macario, Departera, La Muerte Baila, or The Transition of Doodle Pequeño for your students.On the registration form, you will indicate whether you are able to pay the recommended price of $5 per person.
 You may use a credit card to pay online using a link in the registration form or you can choose to pay by check, in which case we will email you an invoice.After you register, usually within three days, we will send you a unique link.
 Please share this link ONLY with your students, as it will be good only for a limited number of views.
 The link will also expire at the end of the semester.Your unique link will take you to an Overture+ site where you and your students can watch the video.
 You may choose to have your students watch independently on their computer or tablet or, if you wish to watch it together in a Zoom classroom, you can share your screen from Overture+.
 You can turn on captions on the video by clicking the subtitles icon at the bottom of the video.If you have questions, or need assistance, please email [email protected] or call (408) 294-6621 ext.
 3.

 Leigh Henderson published Una profunda y misteriosa conexión los impulsa a volver una y otra vez. in Raíces Blog 2020-06-03 11:51:59 -0700